 Planning Priority 1: Provide housing that accommodates the needs of existing and future residents.
-Planning Priority 2: Deliver greater housing diversity and affordability to meet the changing needs of the community.
+Planning Priority 2: Deliver greater housing diversity and affordability to meet the changing needs of the

-Planning Priority 3: Plan for and manage areas identified for future urban development.
-Planning Priority 4: Provide attractive, healthy and safe places for the whole community.
+Plan for and manage areas identified for future urban development.
+Planning Priority 3:

+Planning Priority 4: Provide attractive, healthy, accessible and safe places for the whole community.

-Planning Priority 5: Protect the city's heritage.
+Planning Priority 5: Protect the City's heritage.